|CURRENT STATUS AND LOCATION||YEAR LAST OPERATED||LIVERY|

 During March 2015 the restoration of the car to operational condition was announced, and Car No.14 was again partly re-floated under a Milnes Series 3 truck (previously from Car No.31), and moved from Laxey Car Shed to Derby Castle Car Sheds.
 Following extensive restoration from derelict condition by volunteers and workshop staff over a three year period, the Car was officially launched back into service as part of the M.E.R.
 125 celebrations in September 2018.

-Car No.14 will now be used on special events and for Ultimate Driver Experience courses throughout the season.
+Car No.14 is used on special events and for Ultimate Driver Experience courses throughout the season.